Can You Sue For A Paralysis Injury?

-Paralysis injury is one of the most difficult medical malpractice injuries a person can suffer.
+Paralysis injury is one of the most difficult medical injuries a person can suffer.
 People suffering from a personal injury resulting in paralysis generally require extensive ongoing medical treatment, assistance with daily living, adaptive equipment, adapted living quarters and other needs.
 Typically, it leaves a person unable to work as well.

 Paralysis Injury Lawyers in Pittsburgh